-(b) For pumped sources, the connection between the source or sources and the water supply system is physically eliminated or reduced in size and the pump or pumps are reduced in capacity or are removed from the system permanently.
+(b) For pumped sources, the connection between the source or sources and the water supply system is physically eliminated or reduced in size to below the level requiring registration under s.
+NR 856.11 and the pump or pumps are reduced in capacity to below the level requiring registration under s.
+NR 856.11 or are removed from the system permanently.